The History of Ebola Virus Disease

 Individual course$25Add to cart

-The page below is a sample from the LabCE course Ebola Virus Disease (EVD) and Clinical Laboratory Safety in the United States.
+The page below is a sample from the LabCE course Ebola Virus Disease and Clinical Laboratory Safety in the United States.
 Access the complete course and earn ASCLS P.A.C.E.-approved continuing education credits by subscribing online.

-Learn more about Ebola Virus Disease (EVD) and Clinical Laboratory Safety in the United States (online CE course)
+Learn more about Ebola Virus Disease and Clinical Laboratory Safety in the United States (online CE course)

-The History of EVD
+The History of Ebola Virus Disease

 The Ebola virus (member of the filoviruses) was first discovered in 1976, following concurrent outbreaks in the Sudan and Zaire (now the Democratic Republic of Congo).
 Previously, the only known member of the filovirus group was the Marburg virus, discovered in 1967 in Marburg, Germany.
 The source of the Marburg virus was the African green monkey.
 The Zaire ebolavirus species, now referred to as Ebola virus (EBOV), and Sudan virus (SUDV) were the first two Ebola species identified.

 The fourth strain was discovered in monkeys, imported from the Philippines, living in an animal holding facility in Reston, Virginia.
-The Reston virus (RESTV) is not known to cause disease in humans, but does cause asymptomatic infections.
+The Reston virus (RESTV) is not known to cause disease in humans but does cause asymptomatic infections.

-The Bundibugyo virus (BDBV) was isolated in 2007 by the Centers for Disease Control and Prevention (CDC), following an outbreak that started in the Bundibugyo district in western Uganda.
+The Bundibugyo virus (BDBV) was isolated in 2007 by the Centers for Disease Control and Prevention (CDC) following an outbreak that started in the Bundibugyo district in western Uganda.